 Last night, I was at the closing concert of this year’s Cresc… Biennale, a festival for contemporary music in the Frankfurt am Main area.
-It was my first time experiencing Ensemble Modern, Germany’s leading new music ensemble, at a live performance.
+It was my first time experiencing Ensemble Modern, Germany’s leading new music ensemble, in a live performance.
 On the programme were five premieres by young composers participating in Ensemble Modern’s composition seminar (organised by the International Ensemble Modern Academy), each responding to the topic of ‘transit’, the festival’s loose overall theme.

 The five composers* took up this theme in creative and contrasting ways, but sometimes producing mixed results.
 I found the opening work, Matej Bonin’s Shimmer II, difficult to get into.
 While there were some nice timbral highlights and a wacky extended clarinet solo, it had little structure and failed to really engage me.
 Malte Giesen’s Surrogat/Extension interpreted the theme on the level of identity in transit or transition and did this in the form of a ‘double concerto’ for piano and electronic keyboard, the ‘original’ or older instrument meeting its ‘copy’, according to the composer’s description.
 This idea was explored well; the solo voices were at times cooperative, at times warring, with the keyboard frequently interrupting and manipulating the piano’s sound.